t413/SinglePaged/_posts/2014-01-04-participants.md

 ---
 title: "Deltagarinfo"
-bg: pink  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: green  #defined in _config.yml, can use html color like '#0fbfcf'
 color: white   #text color
 fa-icon: user
 ---